cailenhughes/data_cleaning/README.md

 <h3>This is a simple program to automatically clean Excel files based on your needs.</h3>

 <p>The program starts by analyzing the data to find possible outliers.
-If anything suspicious is found, the user is asked how he/she wants to handle the outliers.</p>
+If anything suspicious is found, the user is asked how he/she wants to handle the outliers.

 The user can decide how he/she wants to deal with empty cells :
 <li>Deleting rows with empty cells.</li>